 In conclusion, the Olympic mascots, with their unique names and designs, are more than just charming figures; they are integral to the Games.
 They serve as ambassadors for the host nation, engage audiences of all ages, and embody the spirit of the Olympics.
 Learning about these characters enriches our understanding of the Games and their cultural significance.
 From Waldi to the latest creations, each mascot tells a story, reflecting the evolution of the Olympics and the enduring power of sport to unite the world.
 Let's continue to celebrate these iconic figures and the values they represent.

-What Does The 2024 Paris Olympics Mascot Mean - Khao Tick On
+Paris Olympics 2024 Mascot Name - Khao Tick On

 who is the olympics mascot name - Khao Tick On